 - Easy French Bread Recipe

-- Acorn Squash - you can also substitute an equal amount of butternut squash if you’d like, or even half squash and half sweet potato.
+- Acorn Squash – you can also substitute an equal amount of butternut squash to make Acorn and Butternut Squash Soup if you’d like.
+Or, even try half squash and half sweet potato.

 - Apples – we suggest using Granny Smith apples.